-You can’t create a map to your goals without knowing where you starting from.
+You can't create a map for your goals without knowing where you starting from.

 Getting a Snapshot of Your Life

 Seeing your numbers can be powerful.
 You get to see exactly what your assets and debts are.
 The problem for many is that they have all this information scattered about that they only have a vague idea of how well/bad they're doing.

 The great news is that you can get a snapshot of your finances pretty quickly.
 There are some free and powerful tools that can gather all of that data.

 If you're just getting started with your finances, Mint's visuals and reminders can be handy.
 If you have a lot of accounts between the two of you, empower can make it simple to keep tabs on them all.
 Finally, Tiller hands down the best way to customize your financial snapshot plus they have an awesome and supportive community.

 They're all great choices, so choose the one that works for your situation and style.

 With about 20 minutes of effort you can get a big picture view of all your accounts and also drill down to the transaction level.

 Dump the Blame Game, Embrace the Lesson

 This might the most difficult part – seeing the actual balances in your accounts.